 South Carolina Monument to the Confederate Dead

-A Confederate flag flew alongside the monument from 2000 to 2015 as part of a compromise that removed the flag from the State House dome and also created the African American History Monument.
-After the murder of nine African Americans at Mother Emanuel AME Church in Charleston in 2015, the General Assembly voted to remove the flag from the grounds.
+A Confederate flag flew alongside the monument from 2000 to 2015 as part of a compromise that removed the flag from the State House dome.
+This series of debates also created the African American History Monument and instituted the Heritage Act that still governs the grounds.
+After the murder of nine African Americans at Mother Emanuel AME Church in Charleston in 2015, the General Assembly voted to remove the flag.